We provide high-quality, client-focused consulting services for the unique needs of energy and infrastructure projects.

 Insignia was founded in 2004 to provide premier service to clients facing environmental challenges.
 Our employees combine foundations in engineering and science with real-world construction experience to develop feasible and effective environmental solutions.
 Insignia holds performance and responsiveness paramount while working with clients to meet their needs in the most cost-effective way possible.
 We pride ourselves on knowing the latest environmental regulations, understanding the perspectives of jurisdictional agencies, employing experienced personnel, and producing high-quality deliverables.

-Insignia is a certified Woman-Owned Business Enterprise by the California Public Utilities Commission Utility Supplier Diversity Program and Women’s Business Enterprise National Council, a certified Small Business Enterprise by the State of California Office of Small Business, and a certified Disadvantaged Business Enterprise by the California Unified Certification Program.
+Insignia is a certified Woman-Owned Business Enterprise by the California Public Utilities Commission Utility Supplier Diversity Program and Women’s Business Enterprise National Council and a certified Small Business Enterprise by the State of California Office of Small Business.

 Our Leadership Team